Free BibMe APA Format Guide & Generator

 If your source was written by a company, organization, government agency, or other type of group, include the group's name in full in the first in text or parenthetical citation.
 In any APA citations following it, it is acceptable to shorten the group name to something that is simple and understandable.

 2nd and subsequent citations: (American Eagle, 2017)

 Still wondering how to in-text cite in APA?
 How about citing parenthetically?
 Check out this page to learn more about parenthetical citations.
 Also, BibMe writing tools can help create your in-text and parenthetical citations quickly and easily.
-Towards the end of creating a full reference citation, you’ll see the option to create a citation for the body of your project in the APA format generator.
+Towards the end of creating a full reference citation, you'll see the option to create a citation for the body of your project in the APA format generator.

 Your Reference List

-The listing of all sources used in your project are found in the reference list, which is usually the last page or part of a project.
+The listing of all sources used in your project are found in the reference list, which is the last page or part of a project.
 Included in this reference list are all of the sources you quoted or paraphrased in the body of your paper.
 This means that every reference found in the reference list should have a matching in-text or parenthetical citation in your project.
 Where there is one, there has to be the other.

-All citations, or references, are listed in alphabetical order by the author’s last name.
+- All references are listed in alphabetical order by the author's last name.